 most of this work is in the Main Line area of the Philadelphia suburbs and surrounding regions, but I am available to travel and have done projects across the county

 I like to use good thick flagstones.
 Stable under-foot, the patio stays nice and level for ages to come.
 Yes it does!
-The flagtones neither sink nor heave, despite any freeze-thaw cycles that may occur.
+The flagstones neither sink nor heave, despite any freeze-thaw cycles that may occur.
 Any maintenance that has ever been required for any of my flagstone work has always been minor.
 All of the flagstone patios featured on this page are made from Pennsylvania Bluestone, which comes in a variety of colors, thickness and sizes.

 Flagstone Patio In Devon, Pennsylvania